jgwaugh/NBA-Forecasting/forecasting/confidence/README.md

 Confidence intervals are constructed using standard errors from the validation set.
 To see models, $f$, run the application.
 This application leverages [SHAP](https://shap.readthedocs.io/en/latest/) to build explainable confidence interval models.

 SHAP attempts to estimate the marginal contribution of features on a prediction using game theory.
-A plot of SHAP values for a single feature highlights that feature's expected marginal contribution for all values, "integrated" over all players (I place integrated in quotes because the viewer inherently integrates the SHAP scatter plot when viewing).
+A plot of SHAP values for a single feature highlights that feature's expected marginal contribution for all players, "integrated" over all values at each point
+(I place integrated in quotes because the viewer inherently integrates the SHAP scatter plot when viewing.
+No integration actually happens, but the shape of the plot should be interpreted as an integral).

 A SHAP plot that increases can be read as a positive marignal effect in the model whereas a flat SHAP plot can be read as no effect.
 The magnitude of SHAP values corresponds to the effect size.